NingannaG/security-Alarm/README.md

 - Alarms are generated and displayed in real-time on the map.
 - Data table shows all sensor data and refreshes automatically when new sensor data is received
 - When hovering over a marker icon on the map, the corresponding row in the table will be highlighted
+- On click on any row/marker icon in map will navigate to dashboard page
+- Dashboard page shows tower city, temperature and fuel Status live line chart of last 20 data and last 5 detected anomalies

+//TODO
+- Schedule Cron Job for dashboard live data

 ## Contributors